jj5/kickass-crypto/README.md

 Please be advised that at the moment this code is configured directly in the `config.php` file.

-In future the `config.php` will include two separately managed config files,
+In future the `config.php` file will include two separately managed config files,
 being:

 * etc/keys-round-trip.php